 By the way, given that Fukui happens to be located just to the south of Ishikawa Prefecture’s lovely Kanazawa, the two make for a great logistical combination.
 Honestly, the only downside is that doing so will require a commitment of approximately five to six days to roam about these destinations.
 While this pair in the Hokuriku region collectively feature a vast smorgasbord of attractions to choose from, the rather hefty time investment may be a deal breaker for some.
 If you want to wander away from the mainstream destinations though, this is definitely a course to consider.

 Lastly, before diving into what’s on the table when it comes to the rest of Fukui, I have one final transportation tidbit for you.
-If you’re anything like me and have a penchant for being a completionist, know that you can easily cross Kehi Jingu (pictured above) off of the list en route to Fukui.
+If you’re anything like me and have a penchant for being a completionist, know that those coming up from the Kansai region can easily cross Kehi Jingu (pictured above) off the list en route to Fukui.
 This jewel has roots that pre-date written history and is considered the chief shrine of the whole Hokuriku region.
 If you’re interested in a quick visit, you’ll want to make a pit stop at Tsuruga Station.
-Be sure to pay special attention to the torii gate as it’s apparently one of the largest in Japan!
+Be sure to pay special attention to the torii gate, as it’s apparently one of the largest in Japan!

 The Eihei-ji Temple Complex